Skip to content

 What People Often Overlook

 Many freelancers count total clients without asking a more useful question: how much would actually disappear if one walked away tomorrow?
 It can help to think of your income like a table with legs.
 The more legs, and the more evenly they share the weight, the harder the table is to topple.
 One approach is to track not just client numbers, but the percentage each one contributes.
 Even a small shift — moving a dominant client from 60% to 40% of income — can meaningfully change your exposure.
-This is worth considering before you feel the pressure of an unexpected departure.
+This is worth noting before you feel the pressure of an unexpected departure.

 Building Towards Balance